Welcome to Reception

 - PE lessons take place on Wednesdays

-- Reading books are changed on Wednesdays and due back to be changed on Mondays
+- Reading books are changed on Tuesdays and due back on Fridays.

-8:45 Reception staff open the Early Years gate and children enter the setting
+- 8:45 Staff open the Early Years gate and children enter the setting

 8:55 Registration and ‘Busy Fingers’